gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 sat down on his porch and lost herself in the first one

 Gumption had started visiting Special Leaf by a few months later.
-His family hadn't brought him—the village goats weren't bookish people.
+His family hadn't brought him—the town's goats weren't bookish people.
 At first Maddy had resented him intruding into her magical world of stories and long-ago science.
 But they started talking one day about the relative merits of mysteries versus adventures